-As an example, if you are a local auto repair shop, you could cross promote your services on platforms such as Facebook, Instagram and YouTube in different forms such as long-form text or video.
-But we’ll save this topic for another day—and blog post.
+As an example, if you have a local auto repair shop, you could cross promote your services on platforms such as Facebook, Instagram and YouTube in different forms such as long-form text or video marketing.
+But we’ll save this topic for another day — and blog post.

 So, when it comes to cross promoting your product or service with a partner company, where should you start?
 Follow these tips and techniques to strike cross promotion marketing success.

 Find Someone You Would Want to Work With, but Avoid Competitors